How to pack a hiking backpack, select, adjust and prepare it for a hike or a long trek in autonomy? Here are some tips for porterage without worries.

 Do not forget to adjust the compression straps to avoid movements inside the bag.

-Learn how to limit the weight of your bag.
+Learn how to limit the weight of your backpack.
 You must not exceed one quarter of your weight.
-Also be sure to you moisturize frequently.
-A gourd flexible to pipette will be indispensable for not having to “remove” your bag to catch your reserve of water.
+Also, be sure to hydrate frequently.
+A hiking water bladder with a straw will be useful for not having to “remove” your bag to catch your reserve of water.

 Rule #4: Choose a good quality backpack for trekking and hiking

 Even if discount prices of some products appear to be attractive, sometimes it is better to choose a more expensive model, but of better quality.
 A few technical characteristics to consider:

 - The design of the backpack, which must embrace the shape of the back and shoulders;

 - The materials used should be both strong and lightweight;